Diffusion is the spreading out of particles, moving from a high concentration to a low concentration.

 3. The ink in the third beaker has completely diffused throughout the water, which means that diffusion has occurred.

 This process tends to happen in gases, allowing substances to mix together.
-As gas particles are very spread out, they are able to move and vibrate quickly.
+As gas particles are very spread out, they can move and vibrate quickly.

 For example, a spray of perfume in one corner of the room will quickly disperse throughout the entire room.
 This is the result of the perfume particles diffusing through the air until the fragrance becomes evenly distributed.